-^{} Range of values for cows that are 6 months pregnant to point of calving, assuming a 40 kg calf birthweight.
-When determining the energy requirement for your cows, if the cows are 6 months pregnant, use the lower figure in the column for MJ ME/kgDM.
+\ Range of values for cows which are 6 months pregnant to point of calving, assuming a 40kg calf birthweight.
+Note: when determining the energy requirement for your cows, if the cows are 6 months pregnant, use the lower figure in the column for MJME/kgDM.
 If cows are at the point of calving, use the upper range for energy requirements.